-Widget Options makes it very easy to show or hide any widget on any type of page.
+Widget Options makes it very easy to show or hide any widget on any page.
 It provides a robust set of settings but is still simple to learn and use.

-How to show a widget on the homepage only
+How to show a widget on just the homepage

-Let’s say you have a welcome message you want to be displayed on the homepage only.
+Let’s say you have a Text widget with a welcome message for your visitors.
+You only want to display it on the homepage.

 To do this, you would first add a Text widget to the widget area.
-Then, with Widget Options installed, you’ll see the following options added to the widget:
+With Widget Options installed, you’ll see the following options added to the widget: